GiGiKoneti/GiGiKoneti/README.md

 ## 📚 Current Projects

-- 🔬 [Dimensionality Reduction Techniques](https://github.com/your-profile/dimensionality-reduction-techniques) – Implementations of PCA, LDA, t-SNE, UMAP, and more with math + code
+-  – Implementations of PCA, LDA, t-SNE, UMAP, and more with math + code
 - 📊 **ENVISTA** – ESG portfolio optimization using ML + NLP
 - 🧠 **Multi-Agent HFT System** – Real-time market intelligence with intelligent agents